Oil producers eye long road to recovery as Texas begins to thaw

 The winter storm that gripped Texas and much of the country over the past week forced the biggest ever weather-related shutdown in the Permian Basin, cutting 2 to 4 million bpd from nationwide oil output and hitting the roughly 5 million barrels produced each day from top shale producing state Texas especially hard.

-The shut in oil production represents 2 to 4% of global supply, so a slow recovery would tighten worldwide crude markets and may bolster prices that already hit a one-year peak earlier this week.
+The shut in oil production represents 2% to 4% of global supply, so a slow recovery would tighten worldwide crude markets and may bolster prices that already hit a one-year peak earlier this week.
+Several companies, including Occidental Petroleum, said Monday that the storm will curb production in the first quarter.

 There may be glitches in supply as utilities assess and repair damage, industry sources said.